CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 {{<tab "IP Address Range" >}}

 If you do not have a switch listing, then you can manually add the address ranges where your switches are located in the network.
-This has the advantage of catching switches that may have been missed in a file.
+This has the advantage of catching switches that might have been missed in a file.

 {{<notice tip>}}
 A maximum of 50 addresses can be included in an address range.
 If necessary, break the range into smaller ranges.